-• Parameter Panels
+Parameter Panels

-The dialog box provides tabs for up to twenty parameters, although two or three is a practical maximum.
+The dialog box provides tabs for up to twenty parameters, although five is a practical maximum.
 Each tab accesses a panel which controls a single parameter.
 Stepping for each parameter is enabled when its Step It option is set to Yes.
+A check mark in the panel tab shows which parameters are enabled for stepping.